CHAPTER 16 – AN AFRICAN NIGHT

 “The way they treat women.”

 Elise continued, “Also the lack of privacy.
 They must even know the timing of my body functions.
-My co-worker here, a scientist named David Campbell whom you may meet, says Saburia has a different value system.
-They don’t believe in minding your own business; there’s no living and let live.”
+My co-worker here is a scientist named David Campbell.
+You may meet him.
+He says Saburia has a different value system, that they don’t believe in minding your own business, that there’s no living and let live.”

 Mary chuckled.
-“Growing up with help in New York City, I always prized privacy.
-Dr. B. also warned me that no one minds their own business here.
-He says he’s used to it from visiting family in India where ‘a person can’t even close a door without someone trying to peep in or listen, their ear against the wall, wondering what you’re hiding.’”
+“Growing up with help in New York City, I always prized my privacy.
+Dr. B. also warned me about Saburia that no one minds their own business here.
+He says he’s used to it from visiting India, that there ‘a person can’t even close a door there without someone trying to peep in or listen, their ear against the wall, wondering what you’re hiding.’”

 Elise laughed.
 “Tell me more about yourself.
 It’s so nice to talk to another American woman and without a translator.”